juvar/murano-tutorial/source/introduction.rst

 .. image:: images/add_tomcat_1.png

-.. warning:: Always select instance image that comes with pre-installed murano agent.
+.. warning:: Always assume that you need an instance image that comes with pre-installed murano agent, unless you deploy non-standard application that requires specific image.
 Read more on this here: :ref:`images_label`

 Usually the name of the image itself implies that it is Murano-ready, as it is shown in the screenshot below.
 The image we use for the example is *"Ubuntu 14.04 LTS x64 (pre installed murano agent)"*